Affiliate links on Android Authority may earn us a commission. Learn more.

 Buying the right fitness tracker for your needs

 Budget doesn’t mean bad.
-Not only is the new Xiaomi Mi Band 7 a powerful fitness tracker, there are also plenty of other similar products available.
-From accurate workout tracking, to SpO2 and heart rate monitoring, many affordable options pack more features than ever.
+Not only is the new Xiaomi Mi Band 7 a powerful fitness tracker, but there are also plenty of other similar products available.
+From accurate workout tracking to SpO2 and heart rate monitoring, many affordable options pack more features than ever.

-Check out our picks below for the best devices on the market at Xiaomi’s price range.
+Check out our picks below for the best devices on the market at Xiaomi’s price point.
 In case budget isn’t a concern, we’ve also included some pricier picks as well.

 The best Xiaomi Mi Band 7 alternatives

-- Fitbit Inspire 2: Fitbit’s Inspire 2 is a good tool for fitness, health, and sleep tracking and boasts a 10-day battery life.
+- Fitbit Inspire 3: Fitbit’s Inspire 3 is a great tool for fitness, health, and sleep tracking and boasts a 10-day battery life.
 The Fitbit app is also one of the best companion apps we’ve seen.

-- Amazfit Band 5: Very similar to Xiaomi’s Mi Band 5, Huami’s Amazfit Band 5 features Alexa support and blood oxygen monitoring.
+- Amazfit Band 7: With a bright display, Huami’s Amazfit Band 7 features Alexa support and blood oxygen monitoring.

 - Fitbit Charge 5: Our current pick for the best fitness tracker you can buy, the Fitbit Charge 5 offers a bright OLED display and a mix of accurate sensors.
 It does, however, come at a price.

-- Apple Watch SE: If you’re an Apple shopper and can spring for a slightly higher price point, Apple’s “budget” device is a very solid smartwatch with a deep well of fitness tracking features.
+- Apple Watch SE 2: If you’re an Apple shopper and can spring for a slightly higher price point, Apple’s budget device is a very solid smartwatch with a deep well of fitness tracking features.

 - Great value